 In other words, one post per day about fakes is louder than the other 20,000 (random numbers), and you’ve probably seen this for yourself outside this StockX discussion.

 At the same time, no one can know for sure, besides God itself if you’re religious — or truly no one if you’re an atheist — whether those stories are legit as well.
-At the Legit Check App is it our absolute duty to consider ever single scenario possible, including:
+At the Legit Check App, it is our absolute duty to consider ever single scenario possible, including:

-One thing is sure: we aim at providing you with the tools needed to decide for yourself whether the exact pair you might are buying from StockX is legit or not.
+One thing is sure: we aim at providing you with the tools needed to decide for yourself whether the exact pair you are buying from StockX is legit or not.